anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>Incolor SSR frameset</figcaption>
 </figure>

 The same shift is happening with drivetrains and components.
-Shimano, SRAM, and Campagnolo remain the dominant names, but brands like Sensah, L-Twoo, Wheeltop, and Magene are now part of the conversation.
+Shimano, SRAM, and Campagnolo remain the dominant names, but brands like Sensah, L-TWOO, Wheeltop, and Magene are now part of the conversation.
 They aren't appearing out of nowhere; many of these companies have deep roots in the same manufacturing ecosystems that have supported the major brands for decades.

 I am more willing than most to buy parts that require research and a bit of mechanical sympathy.
 Moving from a late-80s steel road bike retrofitted with modern components to a build made up mostly of Chinese parts is reasonable plot progression for me.
 There are some obvious drawbacks: limited support, unproven long-term reliability, and paying to beta-test a product.
 But China operates on a massive scale.
 Both the absolute best and the absolute worst manufacturing happen there.
 Within that massive ecosystem, my belief is that there is a genuine chance of finding incredible value.
 Navigating that variance is part of the process.